 Nothing can be more frustrating when you’re all in a very comfy position with your baby for feeding time, and then you forget something you need and know you can’t get up to have it!
 Having a breastfeeding bag or basket immediately solves that.
 Get one that’s spacious and provides easy access and fill it with what you and your baby needs like a water bottle to keep you hydrated, burp clothes, snacks, nipple cream, wipes, diapers and toys.
 It’s best to keep everything in one place that you can carry wherever you go.

 4 Support pillows will be your best friend.

 Pillows are made for support and comfort, but do you know what makes them better?
 Some of them are now specially designed for pregnant and new moms!
 If you’re aware of pregnancy pillows, you know that they can be bulky.
-But this Bellifly Pillow from Close to Mom is different - it is compact, but still offers simultaneous belly and hip support.
+But this maternity and breastfeeding pillow is different - it is compact, but still offers simultaneous belly and hip support.
 It can be used in a number of different sleep positions as well as a backrest and for baby feeding support.
 Using this pillow can also make sure that your baby is stable and supported - that his head, neck and spine are not twisted - while you feel relaxed and comfy, too.
 So much benefit from just one pillow!

 5 Use nursing bra clips as reminders.

 Since you have to feed your baby multiple times a day, there can be times when you just can’t remember which breast you fed your baby last!
 Nursing clips can be used not only to hold your shirt up when you are feeding or pumping, but they also serve as a reminder on which side you fed your baby on last.

 6 Use a nursing necklace when breastfeeding (and have peace)